CompuTec/computec-docs/docs/processforce/administrator-guide/data-model/prerequisites-and-installation.md

 The data model includes:

-- 40 calculation views in total.
+- 40 calculation views in total
-- 10 views designed as direct data sources for reporting and analytics tools.
+- 10 views designed as direct data sources for reporting and analytics tools
-- Additional supporting views used as indirect data sources.
+- Additional supporting views used as indirect data sources

 You can use these views with: